remipch/solar_concentrator/mechanics/README.md

 > The cable is not modelled because I didn't find a simple way to do it with OpenSCAD.
 >
 > Each cable is actually wound around the motor axis, then passes through the pulley
-> and is tied to a corner of the rotating panel.
+> and is tied to a corner of the rotating panel
+> (see the photo and video in the toplevel README).

+> [!NOTE]
+> This documented model contains a single panel board with 12 mirrors.
+>
+> Two 'wings' have been added on the sides but are not documented here
+> (see the photo and video in the toplevel README).

 | Assembled | Exploded |
 | --------- | -------- |
 | [![Solar panel](images/solar_panel_assembled.png)](https://remipch.github.io/test_website/view_3d.html?model=temp) | [![Solar panel](images/solar_panel_exploded.png)](https://remipch.github.io/test_website/view_3d.html?model=temp)

-A solar panel consists of the following parts:
+A 'solar panel' consists of the following parts:

 | Count | Description |
 | ----- | ----------- |
 | 1 | [Stand](#stand)
 | 1 | [Panel frame](#panel-frame)
 | 1 | [Panel board](#panel-board)
-| 6 | Wood screw D4mm L16mm
+| 6 | Wood screw D4mm L15mm
 | 2 | Cable (not shown in model)
 | 1 | Counterweight 3kg (not shown in model)